 Take your basil cuttings, some nutrient-rich soil, and a pot that is at least 8 inches (20 cm) in height and diameter.

-Basil grows much better in a big pot than a small pot because the roots need room to grow, or they will end up becoming rootbound which eventually stops the plant from growing and producing new leaves.
+Basil grows much better in a big pot than in a small pot because the roots need room to grow, or they will end up becoming rootbound which eventually stops the plant from growing and producing new leaves.
 You can easily have a few plants in the same pot.
 I recommend 3-5 rooted cuttings per 8-inch (20 cm) pot and a few more if your pot is bigger.

 9. Fill the Pot Halfway With Soil